Short Sale Information and Favorable Laws for California Homeowners in 2014

 *A non-recourse loan is a loan for which the lender’s only remedy in case of default is to repossess the property being financed or used as collateral.
 That is, the lender cannot pursue you personally in case of default.

-For a short sale on a rental property or short sale on converted rental property, please be sure to send us a message below.
-We also have a dedicated webpage on short sales on rental property in CA.
+Are You a Rental Property Owner?
+Learn more information on short sale on a rental property or converted rental property here, or please be sure to send us a message below.

 Do you have to pay the IRS tax after a short sale?